slanglab/policefatalities_emnlp2017/code/models/logreg/README.md

 Note:
 - you will need to download standford corenlp pywrapper (https://github.com/brendano/stanford_corenlp_pywrapper) and place it in this directory
+- follow the stanford_corenlp_pywrapper README.md instructions to build
 - then make sure you manually change the CORENLP paths above

 Breakdown of features extracted